Skip to content

 Choose your contractor carefully

-Iowa does not require a separate state-level roofing contractor license for Des Moines contractors.
-However, residential contractors performing storm damage repairs are subject to Iowa Code § 103A.71, which imposes specific contract requirements for work tied to insurance claims including mandatory disclosures.
-Homeowners should request proof of general liability insurance, workers' compensation coverage, and verify that any contractor contract includes the required Iowa consumer protection disclosures before signing.
+Iowa does not require a separate state-level roofing contractor license for Des Moines area contractors.
+However, residential contractors performing storm damage repairs are subject to Iowa Code § 103A.71, which imposes specific contract requirements including mandatory consumer protection disclosures for insurance claim work.
+Before signing any contract, verify the contractor carries general liability insurance and workers' compensation coverage, check online reviews, and confirm their contract includes required Iowa disclosures.

 10